+How are food sensitivities, food allergies or food intolerances linked (or not) with eczema and other childhood inflammatory conditions?
 My 2 older children have struggled with eczema for most of their lives.
 My middle child, Jake, had his most severe symptoms during middle school and high school.
 He never had any type of severe reaction to food, like a peanut allergy for instance, so we assumed his skin problems were NOT food related.
 Despite topical steroids (this is before I realized the error in my ways), his symptoms continued to worsen particularly on his chest, back, and face.
 We noticed he didn’t like to take his shirt off at the pool as he became more self conscious over the appearance of his skin.
-I had just transitioned to my holistic practice and found out about a different type of food test which checks the blood for a more subtle type of food reaction.
-You can see his test result below.
+I had just transitioned to my holistic practice and found out about a different type of food test which checks the blood for a more subtle type of food reaction, and thus we uncovered the link.

 He was eating a turkey sandwich almost everyday for lunch – in addition to lots of eggs, almonds, cashews, cow’s milk and gluten.
 So we eliminated these foods for several months and his resultant skin changes were amazing.
 Then we started adding back one at a time – and some (cow’s milk), we were never able to bring back as they caused symptoms every time.
+This was a clear link between his food sensitivities and eczema.
 Now he is aware of what foods may cause his eczema issues to resurface and can decide for himself whether to eat those.
 So occasionally he will gorge on pizza knowing that it may cause a flare – but to him it’s worth it.

 Classic Food Allergy